BekirKagan/denovo-audire/README.md

 - `Q`: Add the selected song to the queue.
 - `P`: Play the queued songs.
 - `X`: Clear the queue.
+- `N`: Play the next song in the queue.

 ## Getting Started